- 4 Types of Genders

-What do you mean by gender identity and expression?
+What do you mean by gender identity, expression, and physical sex?

 Gender is a concept that can be broken down into three categories: gender identity, gender expression, and physical sex.
 Gender is not fixed and can change over time.

 - Gender identity is how a person sees themselves.
 It is their internal sense and personal experience of gender.
 Some people whose biological sex does not match their gender identity may make physical and social changes to express their identified gender.
 It may also involve medical changes, such as taking hormones or getting gender-affirming surgery.
 This process is called transition.

 - Gender expression includes all the ways a person communicates their gender based on societal factors, such as gender norms and perceptions.
 Some people have the same gender expression all the time whereas others may change their expression over time or based on circumstances.
-Some play with gender expression for theatrical purposes or “drag” (a Victorian-era theatre slang).
+Some play with gender expression for theatrical purposes or “drag” (Victorian-era theatre slang).
 People can choose to express their gender identity in different ways at different times.
 It can be psychologically distressing for some people who do not feel safe or comfortable expressing their gender identity.

 - Physical sex is the development and changes of a person’s body over their lifespan.
 It depends on various factors, such as sex chromosomes, reproductive organs, hormones, secondary sex characteristics, and related medical care.

 - What Is Avascular Necrosis and How Does It Affect Bones?

 - The Arch of the Human Foot Was Key to Upright Walking, Scientists Say

 - Worried About Cataracts?
 Here's What You Need to Know